Menopause and Midlife Care

 Menopause affects different women in different ways.
 Many of these changes are brought on by decreasing hormone levels.

 The first signs of approaching menopause are changes in menstrual cycles.
-Some women might menstruate more frequently, others less.
+Some women might menstruate more frequently, while others menstruate less.
 Timing between each cycle can become unpredictable.

-Menopause is sometimes accompanied by vaginal changes such as a decrease in moisture and elasticity resulting in discomfort during sexual intercourse.
+Menopause is sometimes accompanied by vaginal changes such as a decrease in moisture and elasticity resulting in vaginal dryness and discomfort during sexual intercourse.

 Hot flashes are the most common symptom of menopause.
 These are a sudden sensation of heat that spreads over all or part of the upper body.